alexandergaldones/api/index.md

 For API support you can post a question in our
 [issue tracker](https://github.com/coinsph/api/issues).

+Please take note that all data from the examples provided may vary from actual production data.

 ## Creating a new application

 It is required to create a new application to get started with the Coins API.